-The most common type of reaction in allergic children exposed to peanuts is hives, either just around the mouth or spread over the whole body.
+The hives are usually either just around the mouth or spread over the whole body.
 Other common reactions involve:

 Very rarely, children can develop anaphylaxis on exposure to peanuts.
 Anaphylaxis is a life-threatening condition that usually involves sudden difficulty in breathing, swelling of the tongue, and a drop in blood pressure that can lead to collapse and loss of consciousness.